 They require steady growth to help their skeleton, and changing this routine could have a negative impact.
 Do not seek to provide your puppy with a raw diet as that is too difficult to control.

-As an adult, feed them three times a day, and use a high-quality food that is able to provide them with a healthy source of protein.
+As an adult, feed them three times a day and use a high-quality food that can provide them with a healthy source of protein.